 The law says any dog can be considered dangerous in any place if it is not kept under control.
 The dog doesn’t have to bite anyone; it could just show aggressive behaviour that makes someone feel in fear for their safety.

-If this is the case, please contact the Police immediately to report the dog as a potential danger.
+If this is the case, please contact the police immediately to report the dog as a potential danger.
 You can call the police on 999.
 Otherwise, call 101.

-After you have informed the Police, please contact us by phone on 0116 257 6716 or use our online ASB form with the incident report number and the officer’s name so we can work with them to decide the next steps.
+After you have informed the police, please contact us by phone on 0116 257 6716 or use our online ASB form with the incident report number and the officer’s name so we can work with them to decide the next steps.

 If the behaviour is persistent and you do not feel safe approaching the owner of the dog or you have tried and the situation has not improved please complete our diary sheets with dates and times of the incidents.